Updated on: 11/13/2019

-Investigators from Washington State Ferries (WSF) say that its own crew members are to blame for a dangerous collision between a ferry and sailboat in the San Juan Islands on September 13.
+Investigators from Washington State Ferries (WSF) say that its own crew members are to blame for a dangerous boating accident involving a ferry and sailboat in the San Juan Islands on September 13.

 The Hyak, one of Washington State Ferries' several registered vessels, and a private sailboat named The Taysa were involved in a collision on the water that resulted in the sailboat sinking.
 The boat's owner, identified as 68-year-old Jack Gray, and his dog were both rescued by another boat.